 What is your number one tip for choosing a conveyancing solicitor in Summerhill

-Do not opt for the cheapest Summerhill conveyancing fees.
-You really do get what you pay for when it comes to conveyancing solicitors.
+It would be unwise to be tempted by the lowest Summerhill conveyancing quote.
+You really do get what you’re paying for when it comes to conveyancing solicitors.
 A cheap quote may mean that the conveyancing solicitor is handling a lot of jobs at one time and you won’t get the quality of service and the attention that you need.
 It is, however, wise to use a conveyancer who has a fixed fee on a no sale, no fee basis.
 This way, you know exactly what you’ll have to pay in advance.

-I am selling our house in Summerhill and according to the buyers it appears that there is a possibility that the property was constructed land that was not decontaminated.
-Any high street Summerhill lawyer would know that there is no such problem.
-For the life of me I don't know why the buyers instructed a national conveyancing practice rather than a conveyancing solicitor in Summerhill.
-We have lived in Summerhill for 4 years we know of no issue.
-Should we get in touch with our local Authority to get clarification that there is no issue.
+I am close to exchanging contracts on the sale of our house in Summerhill and the buyers lawyers are claiming that there is a possibility that the property was constructed land that was not decontaminated.
+A local conveyancer would know this is not the case.
+For the life of me I don't know why the purchasers instructed a web based conveyancing firm as opposed to a conveyancing solicitor in Summerhill.
+We have lived in Summerhill for many years we know that this is a non issue.
+Do we get in touch with our local Authority to get clarification that there is no issue.

-It sounds as though you may have a conveyancing firm already.
+It would appear that you have a conveyancing firm currently acting for you.
 What do they say?
-You must enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+You should check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same sickness)

 Despite weeks of looking the Title Certificate and documents to our house are lost.
 The lawyers who dealt with the conveyancing in Summerhill 5 years ago no longer exist.
 What are my options?

 Gone are the days when you need to have the physical official documentation to evidence that you are the owner of your registered land or premises, given that the Land Registry have everything they need in a digital format.